hps/heartland-wp-ecommerce-plugin/readme.txt

 == Installation ==

-After you have installed and configured the main WP eCommerce plugin use the following steps to install the Global Payments Systems Gateway addon:
+After you have installed and configured the main WP eCommerce plugin use the following steps to install the Global Payments Gateway addon:
 1. In your WordPress admin, go to Plugins > Add New and search for "WP eCommerce Secure Submit".
 2. Click Install, once installed click Activate.
 3. Configure and Enable the gateway in WP eCommerce by adding your public and secret Api Keys.